 I decided against messing with my own mind, opting instead to compress Lockhart's experiences and fit them where my own memories had faded.
 I kept much of his seven years at Hogwarts, enhancing the more useful classes and social connections while letting the rest fade, and arranged them however they would fit.
 As for his years after Hogwarts, I emphasized his research of memory charms over the adventures themselves, but made sure to keep my own college and post-graduation memories.
-Though the muggle subject-matter wouldn't be immediately useful, the study skills would more than compensate, and my work experience as a tutor would certainly help prepare for teaching at Hogwarts.
+Though the muggle subject-matter wouldn't be immediately useful, the study skills would more than compensate, and my work experience as a tutor and teacher would certainly help prepare for my time at Hogwarts.

 The personal history now completed, I got to work on personality.

 Lockhart might have been an effete poseur, but he remained extraordinary talented in several respects.
 For one, he was a consummate celebrity, who understood and managed his fame very ably.
 He was also an exceptional writer and publicist, which would come in handy for herding the sheep that was the majority of the British Wizarding World.
 He was a decent flyer and possessed excellent reflexes – spot-obliviations were an occasional necessity in his line of work.
 Despite his narcissistic tendencies he was a natural extrovert who got along quite well with all manner of people, and despite his general laziness he could be a gifted researcher when he put his mind to it.